-AHPRA reviews the documents you provided for your qualification(s) against the eight qualification criteria and prepares the necessary assessment papers.
+AHPRA reviews the documents you provided for your qualification(s) against the three qualification criteria and prepares the necessary assessment papers.
 We will contact you if there is any outstanding documentation related to the qualification review.

 AHPRA and the NMBA will consider all relevant nursing and midwifery qualifications you hold when assessing your application.
 Please see multiple qualifications for more information.

 As in Stage 1, if there is outstanding documentation that we need to review your application, we will request the additional information and give you 30 days to provide it.
 If we receive no response in this timeframe, we will close your application.